apache/mxnet/docs/how_to/add_op_in_backend.md

 inference.
 In MXNet, the whole process can be interpreted as this:
 1. `a` and `b` are combined using an element-wise multiplication operator, so the shapes of `a` and `b` are same and `b`'s first dimension size is `2`.
-2. `b' and `c` are combined using an element-wise multiplication operator too, so the shapes of `b` and `c` are same and `b`'s second dimension size is `3`.
+2. `b` and `c` are combined using an element-wise multiplication operator too, so the shapes of `b` and `c` are same and `b`'s second dimension size is `3`.
 3. Now `b`'s shape is completely known, so `a` and `c` missing dimension sizes are known as well.